 It is a joy to shoot!
 When it had its public debut at the 1998 Eastern Traditional Archery Rendevous at Denton Hill, Pennsylvania, the general reaction was similar.
 First, when this 49" bow (slightly longer version available upon request) was pulled back to where the siyahs were practically parallel, people would flinch, expecting something bad to happen; it didn't.
 Then, when people pulled it back for themselves, they were amazed that it was so smooth, with no stacking; it could be held at full draw nearly indefinitely.
 Then, when they took it out for a test shoot, they would come back with amazement in their eyes; they couldn't believe that something so small could be so fast and powerful and with absolutely no hand shock.
 Frequently, when people would draw one with a high draw weight (~70#), the usual comment was they felt like they were drawing a 50# bow.

-The bow's core is made of two to three laminations of bamboo, along with a glass fiber lamination near the back and layers of the best-quality carbon.
+The bow's core is made of two to three laminations of maple, along with a glass fiber lamination near the back and layers of the best-quality carbon.
 The siyahs are maple.
 It is backed with birch bark, which is very durable.
 The belly is composed of a material made from black paper pulp.
 The bowyer uses eight different materials, while others use only four.

 When braced, it looks exactly like the Korean horn bow; it is very hard to tell them apart.
 When shot, it performs almost exactly like a horn bow; I had a report from an owner that he shot a 500gr. arrow from a 55# Hwarang bow at 211fps!
 I have shot 405gr. bamboos at close to 220fps and the same weight carbons at 236fps.
 Another person shot an 800gr. arrow from a 70# Hwarang bow at 180+fps and blew through the target!
 As for distance, I shot a 405gr. arrow from a 51# Hwarang bow 230 yards (in Korean traditional archery, we are shooting at targets 159 yards away) without even trying hard.